 Creating and Running Koa.js Projects with ServBay

-ServBay is a local web development environment designed specifically for macOS, integrating a variety of developer essentials such as the Node.js runtime and multiple databases.
-This guide will walk you through leveraging ServBay's powerful features to quickly create, run, and manage your Koa.js projects.
+ServBay is a local web development environment for macOS and Windows, bundling essential developer tools such as Node.js runtime and multiple database servers.
+This guide walks you through rapidly creating, running, and managing your Koa.js project using ServBay’s integrated environment.

 What is Koa.js?

-Koa.js is a next-generation web framework for Node.js, developed by the creators of Express.js.
-Renowned for its simplicity, expressiveness, and robust feature set, Koa.js is an ideal choice for building web applications and APIs.
-It fully embraces modern JavaScript features, especially the async/await
+Koa.js is an advanced web framework for Node.js developed by the team behind Express.js.
+Known for its lightweight, expressive, and powerful feature set, Koa.js is an ideal choice for building web applications and APIs.
+Koa leverages modern JavaScript capabilities, especially the async/await

 Key Features of Koa.js